egemengulpinar/Jenkins-Jekyll-Deployment-Docker-Portfolio-Guide/src/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](h  ttps://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am an AI Engineer, Software Developer, and R&D Crew Lead with hands-on experience in designing, managing, and maintaining projects.
-I have led multiple **AI projects**, built real-time detection systems and complex systems with multiple processes, and set up **AI/ML workflows**.

- In addition, I've built **automation systems** and **backend services**, have experience in creating **desktop**, **cloud**, and **web apps**.
-In all my work, I'm always looking for ways to include the latest advancements in the development area.
-Beyond my technical roles,  I gained experience in various fields of **Python Development**.
-I am a highly driven individual passionate about learning and I like to combine what I've learnt with the ideas I've in my mind.
-My motto is always **"be different"**.
+I'm a **Software Developer** and **R&D Crew Lead** with a solid background in project design and management.
+My experience includes leading **AI projects**, **backend systems**, creating features that can run in real-time, and handling **complex tasks** with ease.
+I've also set up AI/ML operations, built automation systems, and developed apps for desktop,cloud, and web.

+Through my work, I've learned enough to bring my individual products to life.
+I'm always looking to use the **latest tech** to improve my work.
+In every project, I try to bring something new to the table, combining my technical skills with fresh ideas.
+I like to think outside the box and make things that stand out. **"Be different"** is my way of doing things.